omnibenchmark/omni_state_machine/README.md

 The main goals are:

-- Clarity: Model the core concepts that are needed to declare, manipulate and query Omnibenchmark entities.
+- **Clarity**: Model the core concepts that are needed to declare, manipulate and query Omnibenchmark entities.
-- Pragmatism: We should start backwards: make sure we make easy to find answers for the important questions.
+- **Pragmatism**: We should start backwards: make sure we make easy to find answers for the important questions.
 In practice, this means answering the queries of the dashboard and finding good ways to express metrics about the method runs.
-- Performance: Avoid expensive SPARQL queries
+- **Performance**: Avoid expensive SPARQL queries

 ## Starting Point